Reviews

 Taras Kulish as Giovanni's buffoonish servant Leporello was excellent, possessing a strong rich voice and an entertaining personality"

-, Denis Armstrong
+Ottawa SUN, Denis Armstrong

 "The cast was strong and well rounded.
 Leporello was interpreted with poise and comic moderation by Taras Kulish."